-The above description was provided for an arbitrarily selected deterministic pure quantum state $|\psi\rangle$ .
-When developing our first class of BQSS methods [9], [10], [13], we had to extend that framework to random pure quantum states.
-We especially detailed that concept in [17].
-Briefly, the coefficients $\alpha_i$ and $\beta_i$ in (A1) and $c_j$ in (A2) then become complex-valued random variables (RVs).
-Hence, the probabilities in (A4) also become RVs!
+The above description was provided for an arbitrarily selected deterministic pure quantum state $|\psi\rangle$.
+When developing our first class of BQSS methods [23-25], we had to extend that framework to random pure quantum states.
+We especially detailed that concept in Ref.
+[36].
+Briefly, the coefficients α_i and β_i in (A1) and c_j in (A2) then become complex-valued random variables (RVs).
+Hence, the probabilities in (A4) also become RVs.

 The problem tackled in this section is the estimation of some statistical parameters of these RVs (A4), namely their expectations.
-The natural (global) procedure that may be used to this end, and that we used in the specific context of BQSS [9], [10], [13], consists of the following two levels.
-The lower level only concerns one deterministic state (A2) and the associated probabilities (A4) which are estimated from a large number of copies of the considered state, using the multiple-preparation QIP framework of Section A1.
+The natural (global) procedure that may be used to this end, and that we used in the specific context of BQSS [23-25], consists of the following two levels: The lower level only concerns one deterministic state (A2) and the associated probabilities (A4) which are estimated from a large number of copies of the considered state, using the multiplepreparation QIP framework of Sec.
+A 1.
 This is repeated for different states (A2) and then, at the higher level, the sample mean over all these states is separately computed for each probability $P(A_i)$ (with samples supposedly drawn from the same statistical distribution).
-We here aim at proceeding further: at the above-defined lower level, we aim at using a small number of copies of the considered state, or ultimately a single instance of that state, thus developing what we call "single-preparation QIP" (we called it "stochastic QIP" in [19]).
-At first sight, it might seem that this is not possible, because the lower level would thus not provide accurate estimates, that one could then confidently gather at the higher level.
+We here aim at proceeding further: At the above-defined lower level, we aim at using asmall number of copies of the considered state, or ultimately a single instance of that state, thus developing what we call "single-preparation QIP" (we called it "stochastic QIP" in Ref.
+[38]).
+At first sight, it might seem that this is not possible, because the lower level would thus not provide accurate estimates that one could then confidently gather at the higher level.
 However, we claim and show below that this approach can be used if one only aims at estimating some statistical parameters of the considered quantum states.

-We now first build the proposed approach by starting from the frequentist view of probabilities (see e.g. [28]) at the above-defined two levels of the considered procedure, that is:
+We now first build the proposed approach by starting from the frequentist view of probabilities (see, e.g., Ref.
+[48]) at the above-defined two levels of the considered procedure: